metalfa/Greendizer/README.md

 ## Feedback

-Please leave any comments on this repl's [spotlight page here](https://replit.com/@replit/Solidity-starter-beta?v=1).
+Please leave any comments on this project on bensassi.faysel@gmail.com

-The UI is subject to change (and still needs some real responsive work), so we'd appreciate any feedback there.

-We're also trying to improve the overall dev experience, especially for beginners, so any feedback there is appreciated.